bojanv91/bojanv91.github.io/Snow/_drafts/2016-08-22-feature-folders-with-multi-level-areas-support-aspnet-mvc5.md

 ---
 layout: post
-title: Areas-like Nested Feature Folders in ASP.NET MVC
+title: Feature Folders Project Structure with Multi-Level Areas Support (ASP.NET MVC5)
 ---

-In my [previous article](/2016/05/feature-folders-structure-in-asp-net/) I blogged about how to work with feature folders in ASP.NET MVC.
-In this article I focus on how to do the very same thing but with Areas support by nesting the feature folders.
+In my [Feature Folders Project Structure in ASP.NET MVC5](/2016/05/feature-folders-structure-in-asp-net/) I've written about the need of feature folders and how to use them ASP.NET MVC5.
+In this article I cover how to do the very same thing but with Areas-like support by nesting the feature folders.
 This is also a nice option if you want to do plugin-based work.

-## This is the Web MVC structure I want to support
+## This is the ASP.NET MVC5 structure we want to support

 ![Areas-like Nested Feature Folders in ASP.NET MVC](/images/2016-07-10-areas-like-nested-feature-folders-in-asp-net/image01.png)